-Ken Robinson is very well known in the field of education and his ideas have sparked many discussions.
-As a vivid TED Speaker he presents his ideas to the masses and argues his case.
+Ken Robinson is very well known in the field of education, and his ideas have sparked many discussions.
+As a vivid TED Speaker, he presents his ideas to the masses and argues his case.
 I am very impressed with his way of thinking and agree in most areas with his models.
-Like him, I believe it is time for massive changes in the education system and that we need to re-think what we want to teach to the young people today.
-Ken has written several books and I will introduce them all here.
+Like him, I believe it is time for massive changes in the education system and that we need to re-think what we want to teach the young people today.
+Ken has written several books, and I will introduce them all here.

 From the book:

-“Ken Robinson, author of the international bestseller The Element and the most viewed talk on TED.com, offers a practical guide to discovering your passions and natural aptitudes, and finding the point at which the two meet: Finding Your Element.
+“Ken Robinson, the author of the international bestseller The Element and the most viewed talk on TED.com, offers a practical guide to discovering your passions and natural aptitudes and finding the point at which the two meet: Finding Your Element.